LesiaChaban/gdk-oci-oke-workshop/07-deploy-to-oke/deploy-to-oke.md

 	</copy>
 	```

-4. Run the following command to check the status of the pods and make sure that all of them have the status `Running`:
+4. Run the following command to check the status of the Kubernetes pod and make sure that it has the status `Running`:

 	```bash
 	<copy>